jowharshamshiri/refac/docs/installation.md

 # Installation Guide

-This guide covers multiple ways to install the Refac Tools suite on your system.
+This guide covers multiple ways to install the Nomion tool suite on your system.

 ## Prerequisites